Zzfathir/testtttttttt/README.md

 | **Frontend**<br>**Hosting** | Vercel | Supports Vite applications<br>and provides a shareable<br>deployment URL for<br>judging and testing. | Hobby hosting is<br>restricted to eligible<br>personal,<br>non-commercial use.<br>We will use an<br>appropriate plan if our<br>deployment falls<br>outside those<br>conditions. |
 | --------------------------- | ------ | ---------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |

 Supabase will host the database, authentication, storage, and backend functions.
 Vercel will host the frontend.
 The source code and setup instructions will be maintained in GitHub.
-Supabase Edge Functions, Supabase access policies, Vite hosting, Vercel plan conditions
+Supabase Edge Functions, Supabase access poliscies, Vite hosting, Vercel plan conditions

 Supabase’s Free plan currently includes a 500 MB database and 1 GB file storage, and projects can pause after one week of inactivity.
 We will keep the demonstration dataset small and check service availability before judging.
 Supabase pricing